kellpossible/toml-env/README.md

 Environment variables for the application can be set using the top level keys in the file (e.g. `SECRET_ENV_VAR_1`).

 The configuration can be loaded from a subset of this file in `CONFIG`.
 The `CONFIG` key will be the name from the [`Args::config_variable_name`] which is `CONFIG` by default.

+## Changelog

+See [CHANGELOG.md](https://github.com/kellpossible/toml-env/blob/master/CHANGELOG.md) for an account of changes to this library.